pyeventsourcing/eventsourcing/docs/topics/infrastructure.rst

     stored_event = ciphered_sequenced_item_mapper.item_from_event(domain_event1)

     # Attribute names and values of the domain event are not visible in the encrypted ``state`` field.
-    assert 'foo' not in stored_event.state
+    assert b'foo' not in stored_event.state
-    assert 'bar' not in stored_event.state
+    assert b'bar' not in stored_event.state

     # Recover the domain event from the encrypted state.
     domain_event = ciphered_sequenced_item_mapper.event_from_item(stored_event)